darwin-ec/darwin/darwin/runtime-mac/ReadmeMac.txt

 There are additional images of the same 10 dolphins in the folder named ".../surveyArea/sample/fin-images/"

-All of the DARWIN folders are currently located within a single folder system having DARWINHOME as its root folder.
-DARWINHOME is currently within the application itself, specifically the "darwinMac.app/Content/MacOS/" folder.
+All of the DARWIN folders were traditionally located within a single folder system having DARWINHOME as its root folder.
+DARWINHOME was always within the application itself.
+There is a remnant of this folder structure within the "darwinMac.app/Content/MacOS/" folder.

 There are these folders within DARWINHOME